Al Bayt Stadium Design

 As well as being incredibly eye-catching, the tent design is deeply practical.
 The shade provided by the tent structure and its retractable roof system complement the stadium's cooling technologies, helping maintain a comfortable temperature inside without using any extra power.

 Sustainability has also driven the design of the area around Al Bayt Stadium.
 Parks and greenery form an integral part of the surrounding precinct's design plan, creating a green lung for Al Khor and providing local families with invaluable outdoor space to enjoy.

 This commitment to environmental preservation is shared by every company working with the Supreme Committee for Delivery & Legacy on this venue.
 It began with Dar Al-Handasah, which served as the design consultant, while Projacs were responsible for project management in the initial phase.

-Qatari contractor Galfar Al Misnad, in conjunction with Italian contractors Salini Impregilo Group and Cimolai, is now constructing the stadium and the energy centre building.
-Landscaping and underground utility works, meanwhile, are being carried out by Qatari contractors Bin Omran Trading and Contracting and Al Sulaiteen Agricultural & Industrial Complex.
-Overall construction supervision is covered by KEO International Consultants.
+Qatari contractor Galfar Al Misnad, in conjunction with Italian contractors Salini Impregilo Group and Cimolai, constructed the stadium and the energy centre building.
+Landscaping and underground utility works, meanwhile, were carried out by Qatari contractors Bin Omran Trading and Contracting and Al Sulaiteen Agricultural & Industrial Complex.
+Overall construction supervision was covered by KEO International Consultants.